 Overview of The Probate Process

 If your loved one passed away without an estate plan, you may have to go through a long and expensive court process known as Probate.

-With that said, probate in Southern California is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
-Probate in Orange County, Los Angeles County or San Bernardino County is also necessary to:
+Probate in California is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased’s name to the deceased’s legal heirs or beneficiaries.

 - Prove the validity of the will

 - Appoint someone to manage the estate (The “administrator” if there is no will or the “executor” if there is one)

 - Pay any debts or taxes (including estate taxes)

 - Distribute the property as direct by the will—or by the state law if there is no will